 Starts a new asynchronous job.
+Requires the Can View project role.
 Try it now.

 This method supports an /upload URI and accepts uploaded media with the following characteristics:

 - Maximum file size: For more information, see quota policy.

 - Accepted Media MIME types:

 This method returns immediately.
 You must call

 jobs.get() and examine the job status to learn when the job is complete.
 You include one and only one of the following child properties in your job resource.
 The child property that you include defines the type of job it is.

 |Load data from one of several formats into a table.
 Specify the file location by URI.
 For load job configuration options, see configuration.load.|

 |Run a query against BigQuery data.
 For query job configuration options, see configuration.query.|

 |Export a BigQuery table to Google Cloud Storage.
 For extract job configuration options, see configuration.extract.|